Hilo vs. Kona: Which Side is the Best?

-The Kona International Airport (KOA) is located about 30 minutes from Kailua-Kona.
-It’s the biggest airport on the island and is most often used by tourists visiting Hawaii island.
+The Ellison Onizuka Kona International Airport (KOA) is about 30 minutes from Kailua-Kona.
+It’s the biggest airport on the island and is most often used by tourists visiting The Big Island.

 While the Hilo International Airport (ITO) may be smaller, it still offers daily flights from major cities all over North America.

-If you are staying on both the Hilo and Kona sides and are thinking about flying into one airport and leaving from the other, I highly discourage this.
+If you are staying on both the Hilo and Kona sides and are thinking about flying into one airport and leaving from the other, We highly discourage this.

-I thought about it myself, but with the cost of car rentals and having to return your car rental to a different location than where you rented, it will cost you a lot of money.
+We thought about it ourselves, but the cost of car rentals and having to return your car rental to a different location than where you rented will cost you a lot of money.

-It was cheaper for us to drive back to Kona and return the car where we rented it than returning it in Hilo.
-The drive was only 1 hour 45 minutes, which isn’t terrible.
+It was cheaper to drive back to Kona and return the car where we rented it than return it in Hilo.
+The drive was only 1 hour and 45 minutes, which is okay.

-Not only that, the drive is very scenic, and we caught one of the best sunsets on the Big Island we have ever seen.
+Not only that, the drive is very scenic, and we caught one of the best sunsets on the Big Island.
 See the below picture for proof.

 Kona (the sunny side) is the bigger of the two regions.
-Not only does it cover a larger area, but it’s more developed and has more tourism amenities (beaches, hotels, etc.) than Hilo.
+It covers a larger area, is more developed, and has more tourism amenities (beaches, hotels, etc.) than Hilo.